Learning and Type Compatibility in Signaling Games

-Here, $a_{s}(t)$ is the receiver's response that the sender observes the $t$-th time she sends signal $s$, $\tau$ is a stopping time\footnote{That is, whether or not $\tau=t$ depends only on the realizations of $a_{s}(0),a_{s}(1),...,a_{s}(t-1)$. } and the expectation $\mathbb{E}_{\nu_{s}}$ over the sequence of responses $\{a_{s}(t)\}_{t\ge0}$ depends on the sender's belief $\nu_{s}$ about responses to signal $s$.
+Here $a_{s}(t)$ is the receiver's response that the sender observes the $t$-th time she sends signal $s$, $\tau$ is a stopping time\footnote{That is, whether or not $\tau=t$ depends only on the realizations of $a_{s}(0),a_{s}(1),...,a_{s}(t-1)$. } and the expectation $\mathbb{E}_{\nu_{s}}$ over the sequence of responses $\{a_{s}(t)\}_{t\ge0}$ depends on the sender's belief $\nu_{s}$ about responses to signal $s$.\footnote{The Gittins index can be interpreted as the value of an auxiliary optimization problem, where type $\theta$ chooses each period to either send signal $s$ and obtain a payoff according to a random receiver action drawn according to $\pi_{2}(\cdot|s)$, or to stop forever.
+The objective of the auxiliary problem is to maximize the per-period expected discounted payoff until stopping, as the numerator of Equation (\ref{eq:gittins_def}) describes the expected discounted sum of payoffs until stopping while the denominator shows the expected discounted number of periods until stopping. }

 The Gittins index theorem \citep{gittins1979bandit} implies that after every positive-probability history $y_{\theta},$ the optimal policy $\sigma_{\theta}$ for a sender of type $\theta$ sends the signal that has the highest Gittins index for that type under the profile of posterior beliefs $(\nu_{s})_{s\in S}$ that is induced by $y_{\theta}$.